pKallert/neos-canto/README.md

 ## Enabling Canto API access

-1. In Canto go to Settings > Configuration Options > API
+1. In Canto go to Settings > Configuration Options > API > API Keys
 2. Click "Create API Key"
 3. Fill in a name that helps you understand what the key is for
 4. Fill in the "Redirect URL", using `http://<www.your-site.com>/flownative-canto/authorization/finish`,